kala13x/slog/README.md

 ## SLog Logging Library - 1.8 build 22
-SLog is simple and thread safe logging library for C/C++.
-Software is written for educational purposes and is distributed in the hope that it will be useful for anyone interested in this field.
+SLog is simple and thread safe logging library for C/C++ with possibilities to easily control verbosity levels, tag and colorize output, log to file, on the fly change configuration parameters and many more.

 ### Installation
-Installation is possible with `Makefile` (cmake list is also included in the project).
+Installation is possible with `Makefile` (CMake lists is also included in the project).
 ```
 git clone https://github.com/kala13x/slog.git
 cd slog